SAFE-Stack/docs/docs/template-safe-commands.md

 dotnet run
 ```

 Used for development purposes, and provides a great live-reload experience.
-It pulls down any dependencies required for both the client and server, before running both the client and server in a "watch" mode, so any changes you make on either side will be automatically applied without your needing to restart the application.
+It pulls down any dependencies required for both the client and server, before running both the client and server in a "watch" mode, so any changes you make on either side will be automatically applied without you needing to restart the application.

 > Navigating to `http://localhost:8080/` will load the application.